 Dr Alan Renwick is the Director (Principal Investigator) of the Citizens’ Assembly on Brexit research project and Deputy Director of the Constitution Unit at University College London.
 He is an expert on the institutions through which citizens participate in democratic politics, including elections, referendums and deliberative bodies such as citizens’ assemblies.
 He was a co-investigator […]

-Professor Graham Smith is a co-investigator on the Citizens’ Assembly on Brexit project and Director of the Centre for the Study of Democracy at the University of Westminster.
+Professor Graham Smith is Co-investigator of the Citizens’ Assembly on Brexit project and Director of the Centre for the Study of Democracy at the University of Westminster.
 He is an expert on participatory democratic institutions that aim to increase and deepen citizen engagement in political decision making.
 He is author of Democratic Innovations (Cambridge University […]

 Professor Meg Russell is a co-investigator on the Citizens’ Assembly on Brexit project and Director of the Constitution Unit at University College London.
 Her research mainly focuses on parliament, and her latest book, Legislation at Westminster: Parliamentary Actors and Influence in the Making of UK Law, co-authored with Daniel Gover, is published by Oxford University […]

 Darren is the Electoral Reform Society’s Interim Chief Executive.
 Originally from New Zealand, he was elected to the House of Representatives at age 24 and served across three parliaments.
 During that time he was a government minister; an opposition shadow minister; a party whip; and in addition to portfolio responsibilities such as transport; infrastructure; social development […]

 Professor Will Jennings is Survey Consultant for the Citizens’ Assembly on Brexit, providing expert guidance on the design and analysis of the survey components of the project.
 He is also Professor of Political Science and Public Policy and Director of the Centre for Citizenship, Globalisation and Governance at the University of Southampton.